ujikCz/ReactiveHTML/README.md

-# Newest version is in Kiq.js repository!
+# The newest version is in Kiq.js repository!

 # ReactiveHTML
 Simple reactive Virtual DOM elements for building complex reactive UI